SandroLinux/YT-antispammer/README.md

 ## Can I report my own spam terms?
 **YES.
 PLEASE!** It would do everyone a massive favor.
 Your options to contribute:
-1. Open a PR on GitHub and copy/paste NEW blocked terms into the [document]((/blocklist.md)
+1. Open a PR on GitHub and copy/paste NEW blocked terms into the [document](/blocklist.md) Please follow the formatting (comma between each term) so users can easily copy/paste all terms in one fellow swoop.
 2. Email support@techlore.tech with your blocked terms and we'll manually add it.
 Try to avoid this option if you can to make our lives easier pls :)

 ## Will this stop all bots?